 After you disembark your cruise ship, start by discovering Valletta Waterfront.
 Packed full of retail stores, food outlets, and entertainment, the historical “Pinto Stores” are identified by their colorful doors.
 Enjoy a stroll before heading into the historic center via the Barrakka lift, just a short walk away.

-Stroll through the upper and lower Barrakka Gardens, and photograph the picture-perfect view over Malta ahead of you.
-We recommend you head to The Grandmaster’s Palace before you continue your tour.
-That way, you are more likely to get ahead of the crowds to enter the Palace.
-Built over 500 years ago, it was once the seat of the heroic Knights of St. John, and today is the official residence of the President of Malta.
+Built over 500 years ago, the palace was once the seat of the heroic Knights of St. John and today is the official residence of the President of Malta.

 Sunday market at Marsaxlokk

-If you are visiting on a Sunday, do check out the opening time of the shops and museums before you arrive.
-An excellent way to spend a Sunday is to see the fish market at Marsaxlokk.
+If you are visiting on a Sunday, visit the fish market at Marsaxlokk.
 The attractive harbor is full of colorful fishing boats, and small cafes along the waterfront are great for relaxing.
 You’ll find all kinds of local food here.
 Try pixxispad, marinated and grilled swordfish, a specialty of Malta.